stackforge/bindep/README.rst

 the list from standard input in a pipeline instead, use a filename of "-".

-When bindep runs, its exit code is ``0`` if no described packages are missing, but ``1`` if there are packages which it believes need to be installed.
+When bindep runs, its exit code is ``0`` if no described packages are missing, but ``2`` if there are packages which it believes need to be installed.
+If there is an execution error for some reason, it exits ``1``.

 Profiles
 --------